SFN14/Online-notes2/_notes/01 - Initial Notes/Chapter 1 A.md

 - It represents a location or a set of locations in the computer's main memory.
   -> Values are placed in these locations known as variables.
 - Different values are placed in the storage depends on the type of value stored.
-  -> The values may be changed from time to time.
+  -> The values may be changed from tim
-- Variable should be declared prior to storage of any values, these are known as data types.
-  Ex: Int, Float, Bool, Char, String, etc.
-- When declaring variables, in Java rules must be followed accordingly.

-## Values that can be placed in variables
-1. Numeric Values
-- Real
-	-> 3,  8, 50
-- integer
 	-> 10, -23 ,100
 1. Character Values
    - Standard ASCII Characters